Neural Nets

 git reflog

-Rewrites branches by applying filters on the commit history (e.g., removing sensitive data).
+6. git filter-branch Rewrites branches by applying filters on the commit history (e.g., removing sensitive data).

 Terminal window